IFTA and IRP Records for Audit

 Before

-• Download current licenses and cab cards.
+• Download current IFTA licenses, decal records, and IRP cab cards.

 During